 Presently numbering in excess of 170,000 volumes, the collections consist of materials relating to Jewish history, religion, language, society, and culture from around the world.
 Current and retrospective materials in all languages are collected in print, microform, and electronic formats and include monographs, serial publications, reference works, dissertations, and conference proceedings.
 While the largest number of holdings are in Hebrew and Yiddish, the collection includes materials in all western languages.
 Especially noteworthy are the Early Italian Hebraica Collection, which is included in the Ahmanson-Murphy Early Italian Printing Collection Hebrew manuscript holdings, including the Rosenberg-Lewin Collection of Hebrew Manuscripts, Cummings Collection of Hebraica and Judaica, and the Feldman Collection of Hebrew Manuscripts; and a collection of Yizkor books numbering over 500 volumes (see below).

-The Jewish and Middle Eastern Studies Bibliographer has received three grants from the Librarians Association of the University of California for a project entitled Bibliographic Access to Materials in Latin American Jewish Studies.
+In his role as the previous Jewish and Middle Eastern Studies Bibliographer, David Hirsch received three grants from the Librarians Association of the University of California for a project entitled Bibliographic Access to Materials in Latin American Jewish Studies.
 He traveled to Latin America in 1992, 1994 and 1997 to collect publications from the area.
 A bibliography of these acquisitions organized by country, entitled, Latin American Jewish Studies: a bibliography of recent acquisitions in the UCLA Research Library, can be accessed in PDF format below.
 During the past several years, there has been significant interest in Latin American Jewish fiction and poetry.
 For a list of selected titles, many of which are owned by UCLA, please see the PDF, Latin American Jewish Fiction, Poetry, Theatre and Film: A Bibliography of Works Published from 1996-, below.

 The UCLA Jewish Studies collections support teaching and research activities for a number of campus academic departments, organized research units, and interdepartmental degree programs.
 Principal among these are the Departments of Near Eastern Languages and Cultures, Germanic Languages, English, History, Political Science, the Israel Studies Program, and the Center for Jewish Studies